Scervantes111/PersonalSal2.0/README.md

 But that is the exact point! its a learning experience.
 Through getting involved on this repository and the devslife discord community we can learn, build and improve on things together.

+We will treat this as a mock-up to real life, helping you get comfortable for real work at real jobs where there will be many more developers.

 And what better way than to contribute to the open source community and get your github profile activity looking healthy.

 # Current Projects